 Although responsible employees cannot offer strict confidentiality, the information they share with the Title IX Coordinator will only be shared with the University administrators responsible for responding to the report.
-In other words, the only people that will receive the information need to know it so they can act to stop the relationship violence, remedy its effects, and prevent it from happening again.
+In other words, the only people that will receive the information need to know it so they can act to stop the sexual violence or misconduct, remedy its effects, and prevent it from happening again.